CONTROLLINO-PLC/CONTROLLINO_Library/README.md

 * PD5 - CONTROLLINO MEGA Digital 21 is now pin 78
 * PD6 - CONTROLLINO MEGA Digital 22 is now pin 79
 * PJ4 - CONTROLLINO MEGA Digital 23 is now pin 79
-* CONTROLLINO works with standard Ethernet library
+* CONTROLLINO works with standard Ethernet library (Do not forget to update your Ethernet library to ver.
+2.0.0 or newer.)
+* No need to tell the Ethernet library which pin is used for SPI chipselect -
 * CONTROLLINO bootloaders are part of the BSP

 If you will face some compilation errors after the update, please check your c:\Users\UserName\AppData\Local\Arduino15\packages\CONTROLLINO_Boards\hardware\avr\
-folder and remove all previous obsolete versions (e.g. 2.0.0 or 2.0.1).
+folder and remove all previous obsolete versions (e.g. 2.0.0, 2.0.1, or 3.0.0).

 # CONTROLLINO